MacMillan 183, 2357 Main Mall

 Fraser, D. 2017.
 Animal welfare.
 In M. C. Rowlinson and C. Ward (editors), Routledge Handbook of Food Ethics, 264-273.

 Fraser, D. and Weary, D.M.
 2016.
 Applied animal behavior and animal welfare.
 In J.J.
 Bolhuis and L.-A. Giraldeau (editors), The Behavior of Animals: Mechanisms, Function and Evolution, 2nd Edition.
 Wiley, Oxford, in press.

 Prof. Fraser is also in high demand as a lecturer off-campus.
-Recent speaking engagements include:
+Recent and up-coming speaking engagements include:

 - World’s Poultry Congress, Paris, 16-20 August 2020

 - Japanese Coaliton for Animal Welfare, Tokyo, January 26, 2020

 - National Farmed Animal Health and Welfare Forum, Gatineau, November 26-27, 2019